 SHOW SEMANTIC DIMENSIONS

 Lists dimensions registered in one or all semantic views.
-Each row describes a single dimension with its name, source table, and inferred data type.
+Each row describes a single dimension with its name, source table, inferred data type, synonyms, and comment.

 Syntax